Bug #6295

 Now getting reasonable output both from the command line (Transform and Query) and in XSLT JUnit tests.

-Updated by A Galtman 11 months ago
+Updated by A Galtman about 1 year ago

 Thank you very much!